 My child has been offered a place.
 What do I do next?

-If you applied for a place at school for entry September 2017, you will be notified by KCC on the 18th April 2017.
+If you applied for a place at school for entry September 2020, you will be notified by KCC on the 16th April 2020 after 4pm.
 You must read the offer letter carefully and in particular adhere to dates for accepting / refusing an offer.
 If you wish to accept the offer, please bring the documents listed below.
 Schools are only able to offer you the place providing you bring all of these documents before the closing date.

 My child is moving up to Junior School